Card

 lang="ts">

-import { FluxDescriptionItem, FluxDescriptionList, FluxToggle } from '@flux-ui/components';
+import { FluxBadge, FluxDescriptionItem, FluxDescriptionList, FluxToggle } from '@flux-ui/components';

 import { FluxFlowTriggerCard } from '@flux-ui/flow';